Sremski Karlovci: Modern period

 When Serbian Vojvodina was in 1849 organized as the new province named Voivodeship of Serbia and Banat of Temeschwar, the town of Karlovci was not included into this province.
 It was returned to the administration of the Military Frontier (a Petrovaradin regiment that was part of Slavonian Krajina).
 With the abolition in 1881 of the Military Frontier, the town was included in Syrmia County of Croatia-Slavonia, the autonomous kingdom within Kingdom of Hungary and Austria-Hungary.

-An Orthodox Patriarchate of Karlovci operated after 1848 in Karlovci until 1920, after World War I. At that time, the position was joined with the Metropolitanate of Belgrade to form the united Serbian Orthodox Church, in what was then the Kingdom of Yugoslavia.
+An Orthodox Patriarchate of Karlovci operated in Karlovci from 1848 until 1920.
+After World War I and the creation of the Kingdom of Yugoslavia, its territory was united with other Serbian ecclesiastical provinces to form the unified Serbian Orthodox Church, a process completed in 1920.

+In 1918, the town became part of the Kingdom of Serbs, Croats and Slovenes (also known as the Kingdom of Yugoslavia).
+In the summer of 1921, the town's former palace of the Patriarch of Karlovci was used as the residence of Russian metropolitan Antony Khrapovitsky.
+Together with some refugee bishops from Russia, he organised what a few years later was instituted as the Holy Synod of the Russian Orthodox Church Outside Russia, at the time called the Karlovatsky Synod (Карловацкий синод), or Synod of Karlovci.)

 Between 1921 and 1944 the Palace of the Patriarchate was the seat of the administration of the Russian Orthodox Church Outside Russia.

-Yugoslavia and Serbia (1918–onward)

-In 1918, the town became part of the Kingdom of Serbs, Croats and Slovenes (also known as the Kingdom of Yugoslavia).
-In the summer of 1921, the town's former Palace of the Patriarchate was used as the residence of Russian metropolitan Antony (Khrapovitsky).
-Together with some refugee bishops from Russia, he organised what a few years later was instituted as the Holy Synod of the Russian Orthodox Church Outside Russia (ROCOR).
-(Some critics called this ecclesiastical body the Karlovatsky Synod (Карловацкий синод), or ″Karlovatsky group″, also known in English as Synod of Karlovci.)

 In 1922, the town became the headquarters of Russian White émigrés under the leadership of General Pyotr Nikolayevich Wrangel.
 In 1924 he set up the Russian All-Military Union, designed to include all Russian military émigrés the world over.
 Many emigres went to western Europe, especially France, and to the United States.
 A monument to Wrangel, sculpted by Vasiliy Azemsha, was unveiled in September 2007 in Karlovci.

 Between 1929 and 1941, the town was part of Danube Banovina, a province of the Kingdom of Yugoslavia.

+World War II

-During World War II (1941–1944), after Nazi Germany's invasion of eastern Europe, the town was occupied by forces of the Axis powers.
-It was attached to the Independent State of Croatia.
-During that time its name was changed to Hrvatski Karlovci.
-After the end of the war, most ethnic Germans were expelled from eastern Europe.
+During World War II (1941–1944), after Nazi Germany's invasion of eastern Europe, the town was occupied by forces of the Axis Powers.
+It was attached to the Independent State of Croatia and Genocide of Serbs by Nazi Ustasha Croatian forces.
+During that time its name was changed to "Hrvatski Karlovci".
+After the annihilation of the Axis Croatian Nazi state by the Yugoslav Partisans.
+The previous name Sremski Karlovci was recovered.